bdnorris/DES-340/projects/project03.md

 [Adobe XD Template](/assets/Project4-WebTemplate.xd) -->

 For the following designs, I'm providing a starter Sketch or XD file. **You are required to use Sketch on this project** There is a 12-column grid for desktop, and a 4-column grid for mobile.
-Template sizes are required, but you can adjust the grid if you'd like.
+Template sizes are required, but **you can adjust the grid if you'd like** (either number of columns, or their width or their gap width).

 [Sketch Documentation: Rulers, Guides, and Grids](https://sketchapp.com/docs/canvas/rulers-guides-grids/)